 - Work the questions out of order.
 You do not have to answer the questions in consecutive order; answer the ones you feel confident about first, and then move on to the more difficult ones.

 - Don’t spend too much time on one question.
 You’ve probably heard this since elementary school, but it’s still true today.
 Pace yourself.

 - Use the process of elimination.
 We can’t stress this enough!
 If you have absolutely no idea how to answer a question, the only chance you have of getting right is by making an educated guess, so eliminate those answers you know to be wrong first.

 Advice from a fellow student:

-Grant Prater, recent LAMP graduate and holder of perfect ACT and SAT scores, offers advice from his experience for students who are taking standardized tests:
+Grant Prater, a LAMP HS graduate and holder of perfect ACT and SAT scores, offers advice from his experience for students who are taking standardized tests:

 - On using the process of elimination: “The answers are right in front of you, but they must be reasoned carefully, and not leapt wildly into, or mistakes will be made.”